dieruiqu/Tanh-x-Verilog/README.md

 Saturation, Hyperbolic and lineal.
 Taking in count this, the input values greaters or equals than 8 are in the saturation region, it is to say that the output from the function will be 1.
-Values in range from 0 to 1/32 are in the lineal region, therefore Tanh(x) = x and finally is the hyperbolic region defined between 1/32 <= x < 8 --> This module implement the calculus in the hyperbolic region.
+Values in range from 0 to 1/32 are in the lineal region, therefore Tanh(x) = x and finally, the hyperbolic region is defined between 1/32 <= x < 8 --> This module implement the calculus in the hyperbolic region.
 Because of the Tanh(x) function is a odd function, then: Tanh(-x) = -Tanh(x), so the regions mentioned are aplicables in the negative range of input values.